kidscancode/godot_recipes/src/content/basics/understanding_delta.md

 ![alt](/godot_recipes/img/delta_02.gif)

 Even small frame rate fluctuations will result in inconsistent movement speed.
-If this were a bullet or other fast-moving object, we really don't want it slowing down like this.
+If this were a bullet or other fast-moving object, we wouldn't want it slowing down like this.
 We need the movement to be _frame rate independent_.

 ### Fixing the frame rate problem